devassistant/devassistant/docs/developer_documentation/contributing.rst

         ('baz', 3),
     ])
     def test_something(self, value, number):
-        do_something(value_number)
+        do_something(value, number)

-The second example is much better especially if you're doing more than just calling one method - for example mocking, catching exceptions etc. Pytest also automatically outputs the test parameters if a test fails, so debugging is much easier.
+The second example is much better especially if you're doing more than just calling one method - for example mocking, running a setup/teardown method etc.
+Pytest also automatically outputs the test parameters if a test fails, so debugging is much easier.
 We strongly encourage you to use the second example, and might not accept your pull request if you don't, unless you present a good reason why.

 Use six for Python 2 + 3 compatibility